Propose a Class

 • We also entertain programs outside this box.
 Successful offerings in the past have included Mosaics, Photography, Printmaking, T-Shirts and Assemblages.

-Facilities
+About our Facilities

 In proposing or designing your class, please note that we have: